Ricardo Rossel: Biography

-He witnessed one of the saddest chapters in Peruvian history, the War of the Pacific, serving with generosity and patriotism to his country.

-He organized a public fund raising in Callao to buy a naval ship, and donated himself with generosity.
-As member of the Army Reserve Battalion, he was called on active duty and assigned to the Redoubt # 2 in Miraflores, confronting a ruthless enemy, and seeing with sadness and anger the looting and stealing of the books of the National Library by the Chilean forces.
-According to the report of Ricardo Palma, from a total of 35 to 50,000 volumes, only slightly more than 700 books were left.
-While trying to overcome the pain, and left with no choice, the library had to be restored, and along with Ricardo Palma and other friends, he began collecting books from everywhere, the saddest task, yet the most dignified a lover of reading, writing, and literature could ever have imagined to embrace.
+During the War of the Pacific, he organized a public fund raising in Callao to buy a naval ship and donated to his own efforts.
+As member of the Army Reserve Battalion, he was called on active duty and assigned to the Redoubt # 2 in Miraflores.
+After books were looted from the National Library by the Chilean forces, he began collecting books to restore the library with the help of Ricardo Palma.

-One of the greatest events in the history of Spanish literature took place in 1892, at the four hundredth anniversary of the arrival of the Spaniards to America: The Hispanic American Literary Congress which gathered in Madrid the greatest writers of Latin America and Spain.
-Ricardo Palma and Ricardo Rossel attended this great event representing the Peruvian team.
+In 1892 Ricardo Rossel and Ricardo Palma attended the Hispanic American Literary Congress in Madrid, representing the Peruvian team.

 Ricardo Rossel was a man of many talents; his poetry and the quality of his literary skills were innate tools of his personality and character, which he cultured through study and dedication.
 His brilliant oratory led him to give speeches on many occasions, which were an expression of the highest quality of the Castilian language, and were considered academic discourses that were reproduced in various newspapers and magazines across the country.

-During his bohemian life, the literary gatherings became more pleasant with his singing and the sound of his guitar.
+During his bohemian life, he sang and played the guitar.
 He was a regular participant of the famous tertulias of the Argentinean writer Juana Manuela Gorriti while she lived in Lima.
 It is known that at his home since childhood, everyone played a musical instrument or sang, art perhaps inculcated especially by his mother, who appreciated singing and music from a young age.
 It was perhaps Ricardo Rossel and the poets of that time, who by putting music to their poetry gave creation to Peruvian folk music which evolved over time and then turned into the waltzes and polkas people still play and enjoy these days in Peru.

-That mysterious flame of his genius was extinguished forever on December 6, 1909 at the city of Barranco, at age 68 of a life well spent.
-As he wished, his thoughts printed here will live on these pages, on earth, they shall never die.
+He died on December 6, 1909, at the city of Barranco at age 68.